coderoad/coderoad-vscode/docs/docs/build-tutorial.md

 ## Disclaimer

-Before we start, note that if any of these processes are workarounds to accomplish two necessary goals:
+Before we start, note thatthese processes are workarounds to accomplish two necessary goals:

-1. an intermediary working product without a full featured build tool.
+1. an intermediary working product (even without a full featured build tool).
 2. zero server costs so that CodeRoad can scale and remain free.

-If this project becomes popular, I'll develop an all encompassing build tool.
+If this project becomes popular, I'll develop an all-encompassing build tool.

 If you're interesting in creating a tutorial, reach out at `coderoadapp@gmail.com` and I'll be happy to help!